mapr-demos/mapr-music/doc/music-dataset-generation.md

 2. Build and package conversion util: `mvn clean package`
 3. Run the util.
 Note, that it takes three arguments:

-* DumpPath - Required argument which is used to point to Brainz Database dump directory, which contains table data.
+* -s | --src - Required argument which is used to point to Brainz Database dump directory, which contains table data.
-* ResultDirectory - Required argument which is used to point to dataset output directory.
+* -d | --dst - Required argument which is used to point to dataset output directory.
 Dump conversion util will create two directories at this specified output directory for storing albums/artists JSON documents .
-* DocsNum - Optional argument which specifies number of artists documents that will be created.
+* -n | --num - Optional argument which specifies number of artists documents that will be created.
 Default value is 10_000.
 Note, that number of albums documents may differ from number of artists documents, since one artist can have none or several albums.
+* -c | --chosen - Optional argument.
+When specified only data with images will be converted.
+Note that execution time will be raised.
+* -h | --help - Prints usage information.

 ```
 $ cd target
-$ java -jar mb-dump-converter-1.0-SNAPSHOT.jar /path/to/dump/mbdump /path/to/output/ 1000
+$ java -jar mb-dump-converter-1.0-SNAPSHOT.jar --src /path/to/dump/mbdump --dst /path/to/output/ --num 1000 --chosen
 ```

 4. Check output directory for generated data: